KristinaKeuper/nexus/README.md

 ## Overview

-This repository contains the code used to generate figures for our latest review (doi follows) @DCI.
+This repository contains the code used to generate figures for our latest article [The Nexus of Nuclear Envelope Dynamics, Circular Economy and Cancer Cell Pathophysiology](https://doi:10.1016/j.ejcb.2024.151394) at the Danish Cancer Institute.
 The code utilizes various R packages, including `networkD3`, `umap`, `tidymodels` for SVM-RBF, and `plotly` and `ggplot2` for visualizing big datasets.

 ## Prerequisites